Dhammikaraja

-Concurrently, during Dhammikaraja’s reign, another dynastic line emerged, consisting of the brothers Pra Poa Noome Thele Seri and Uthong I, who originated in Lavo and established themselves in Soucouttae/Locontàï in the 1150s.
+Concurrently, during Dhammikaraja's reign, another dynastic line emerged, consisting of the brothers Pra Poa Noome Thele Seri and Uthong I, who originated in Lavo and established themselves in Soucouttae/Locontàï in the 1150s.
 By 1157, they had shifted southward and assumed control over Singburi.
 From this base, the lineage progressively consolidated authority over several polities in the western Menam basin: Suphannaphum in 1163 and Phrip Phri in 1188.
-Following Dhammikaraja’s death in 1205, Pra Poa Noome Thele Seri 's prince, Uthong II, ascended the throne of Ayodhya.
-Under his rule and that of his immediate successors, the expansion continued with the annexation of Chen Li Fu and Mueang Phreak in 1225, thereby consolidating control over the region.
+Dhammikaraja was then succeeded by Pra Poa Noome Thele Seri 's prince, Uthong II.
+Some scholars further suggest that Uthong II may have entered into a matrimonial alliance with Dhammikaraja’s daughter.